mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/SendMailPostfix/index.md

 ---

 Copy and paste the following.
 This will be your "script.php" file.
+Add the correct email address.

 {% highlight php %}